 The amount of damages will vary on a case-by-case basis, but in general, injury victims have the option of seeking compensation for:

-A Long Island personal injury lawyer will have the ability to calculate an estimate of your claim’s worth after looking over the details of your case.
+A Long Island car accident lawyer will have the ability to calculate an estimate of your claim’s worth after looking over the details of your case.

-Evidence of fault is particularly critical in New York, as it operates as a “pure comparative negligence” state.
+Evidence of fault is particularly critical in Long Island, as the state of New York operates as a “pure comparative negligence” state.
 This means some level of fault will need to be proven in order to hold a party liable.
 When a case is taken to court, a judge or jury will compare fault then reduce the amount of damages awarded by the percentage of fault.
 For example, a victim who is found to be 20 percent responsible for an accident and awarded $1,000 in damages, will only recover $800 as 20 percent will be deducted from the total award.